NotReeceHarris/cthulhu.js/README.md

 ---

 > This package is in early development and is lacking core features, right now only basic http serving is supported and little hardening system are implemented such as the method filtering.
-All support and contribution would be amazing and hopefully we cthulhu becomes a main stream module !
+All support and contribution would be amazing and hopefully cthulhu becomes a main stream module !
 [Wiki](http://devreece.tech/cthulhu/wiki)

 ## Basic Setup
 ```node